Ridinger

 of the atmospheric-delicate large sheet

-far from all drama in very fine impression with possibly WANGEN watermark with margins 1-1.5 cm wide running around and irrespective of its time-markedness – perfectly smoothed out little crease folds throughout the sheet, thin paper spots, some pin-like tiny holes, little spore spots in the lower part of the subject – of optically roundly very fine general impression.
+far from all drama in very fine impression with possibly WANGEN watermark with margins 1-1.5 cm wide running around and irrespective of its time-markedness – perfectly smoothed out little crease folds throughout the sheet, thin paper spots, some pinpoint-sized tiny holes, little spore spots in the lower part of the subject – of optically roundly very fine general impression.

-Here then the copy Counts Faber-Castell
+Here then the copy of Alexander Count of Faber-Castell

 of a crucifixion scene of quite rare intimacy